Siemens-Healthineers/K2s/docs/troubleshooting/diagnostics.md

 k2s system reset network
 ```

 On Linux hosts, `k2s system reset network` performs only the host-network cleanup path.
-It leaves the K2s runtime configuration in place; use `k2s system reset` when you also need to clear kubeadm state and remove persisted K2s install state.
+It leaves the K2s runtime configuration in place; use `k2s system reset` when you also need to remove the installed Linux-only cluster state and persisted K2s install state.

 ## Listing ALL PVCs
 Get the list of all mounted volumes, their size and their namespace: